jayc-1111/block-whiteboard/important-notes.md

     - Checks for `window.LexicalRichText` module
     - Uses rich text plugin for formatting support
   - **Moved**: `lexical-main` source repo to `lexical-main.bak`
-- **Note**: Editor automatically initializes when cards are expanded
+- **Note**: Editor automatically initializes when files are expanded
-- **Location**: Editor appears in the left section of expanded card flex grid
+- **Location**: Editor appears in the left section of expanded file flex grid

 ### 22. Complete TipTap Editor Implementation with All Extensions (8/6/2025)
 - **Problem**: Need a full-featured rich text editor with all extensions for vanilla JavaScript